-My goal is for my site to be congruent with everything else I do.
-It should be the same for you.
+My goal is to keep my site congruent with everything else I do.

 I create passive income with this blog primarily through the methods outlined below, feel free to incorporate them into your strategy for making money with your blog.

-1) Build A Network Marketing Team– If you just landed on this page and it’s your first visit to my site, this is a network marketing site.
+1) Build A Network Marketing Team– If you just landed on this page and it’s your first visit to my site, here’s a news flash….